MrNiebieski/LinuxCommandsCompilation/vim.md

 `O` begin a new line above the curosr and enter insert mode. `o` is below the cursor.

-`%` shortcur for jumping between matching brackets.
+`%` shortcut for jumping between matching brackets.

 `#` and `*` find previous and next identifier.